Mavislor/DSA4213-AmazonReviews/notebooks/03_llm_experiments/README.md

 - `04_pretrained_BERT_Amazon.ipynb` contains the original BERT model as a baseline for comparison
 - `05_BERT_variant_evaluation.ipynb` contains the performance of the 4 BERT models quantitatively and qualitatively (error analysis & adversarial testing)

 Hyperparamter tuning for `learning_rate`, `batch_size` and `weight_decay` was performed on the fully finetuned BERT model.
-The best set of hyperparameters obtained for the fully finetuned BERT model were also used for the subsequent BERT models for consistency.
+The best set of hyperparameters obtained for the fully finetuned BERT model was also used for the subsequent BERT models for consistency.